 In today's society, almost every family has a vehicle that they can call their own.
 Whether owning a car is a part of your business or for enjoying beautiful sights and adventures, although you may not realise it, it's an important part of your life and few people actually consider the regular maintenance requirements.
 With so many different parts, maintaining your car is crucially important if you wish to increase your car's life, as the malfunction of just one part can drastically affect your car's performance and cause issues.

 Here are just a few simple checks and procedures that you can do to help you keep your car in good condition and to stay safe:

-> 1. INSPECT YOUR CAR REGULARLY Before you perform any basic car maintenance, you should take a look at your manual as this contains everything you need to know from how to perform and when to perform maintenance activities on your car.
+Before you perform any basic car maintenance, you should take a look at your manual as this contains everything you need to know from how to perform and when to perform maintenance activities on your car.
 You should attempt to perform an inspection on your car as and when you can, as preventive maintenance is the best.
-Having a nosy around your car allows you to see if any action is required, and if so, whether you can perform it yourself or whether you need a professional's help.
+Having a nose around your car allows you to see if any action is required, and if so, whether you can perform it yourself or whether you need a professional's help.

-> 8. DRIVE BETTER You may not think it, but the way you drive reflects on your car, so if you drive fiercely, then the chances are that your car will wear and tear faster and in some instances it can also cause damage to your car permanently.
+You may not think it, but the way you drive reflects on your car, so if you drive fiercely, then the chances are that your car will wear and tear faster and in some instances, it can also cause damage to your car permanently.
 Be considerate with your car, drive safely and drive with care every day as this will lower your chances of any damage and also save you on your fuel costs.